Hammarn/1MB335/Lab6.md

 ### Pointers

-When chosing your species you need to think about what species you want to test/compare i.e. your ingroup as well as your outgroup:
+When choosing your species you need to think about what species you want to test/compare i.e. your ingroup as well as your outgroup.
+Including an outgroup is very important to root the phylogenetic trees.
+See the picture below:

 ![](Outgroup.jpg)
 _By Ngilbert202 - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=63950569_

-The test in the above figure would have been to see if `C` is more related to `B` or to `D`, and the answer would then be that `C` is closer to`D`.
+The test in the above figure would have been to see if `C` is more related to `B` or to `D`, and the answer would then be that `C` is closer to`D` (they share one more common ancestor).

-* 3 You will of course have to have some whales and dugongs but also several different clades of landliving mamals to determine the potential closest relatives.
+If you are unsure what would be an appropriate outgroup for your question, ask us!

-* 5  In order to be able to answer this question you will need to have species from _several_ different distinct lineages as well as a few squids/octopuses.
+* **Question 3**: You will of course need some whales and dugongs but also several different clades of landliving mammals to determine the potential closest relatives.

-You will start with compiling your datasets in this lab.
-The following labs, 7 till 8, will introduce different phylogenetic methods, programs and tools that you will apply to the dataset you compiled.
-You will have to submit a few items along the way.
+* **Question 5**:  In order to be able to answer this question you will need to have species from _several_ different distinct lineages as well as a few squids/octopuses.

 **N.B.** Since you are going to produce quite a lot of files, try to use self-explanatory files names and a good structure of folders.
 It will make your work easier.
-It might be a good idea to write a short description about how the archive is organized and where the files are (trees, scripts, alignments and so forth)
+It might be a good idea to write a short description about how the archive is organized and where the files are (trees, scripts, alignments and so forth).

 ### Gathering your data